 You are required by law to have an Energy Performance Certificate for your property before you sell it and this can cost between £60 and £120.
 The certificate grades houses according to how energy efficient they are (with A being the highest and G the lowest) and suggests ways in which to improve your rating together with associated costs.
 These can be purchased via your estate agent (usually considered the more expensive option) or by using an independent vendor on the government EPC register.

 It’s worth noting that as of April 2018 properties with an EPC rating of G or F will not be allowed to be let out.
 As such if you’re property has a poor rating when you come to sell you could be limiting the number of buyers as landlords will not be interested.

 Removal costs will fluctuate according to how much stuff you need to move and how far.
-Our removal partners say the average cost of removals in 2016 for moving up to 10 miles away is:
+Our removal partners say the average cost of removals for moving up to 10 miles away is:

 - £300 for a 1-2-bedroom house

 - £871 for a 5-bedroom house

 It’s also worth remembering that some removal companies will offer a decent discount on advance bookings so always compare prices.
 Find three removals firms and ask them to visit your home and give you a quote.
 Don’t forget to be explicit if you have a loft or a shed that also needs clearing; if it’s missed at the quote stage you could be in for an unexpected cost and time delay on the day.

 By booking your removals firm early and for early or mid week (rather than Friday) you may also get a discount.
 See further advice on how to find the right removals company including important questions to ask your removals company.